rei/rei-cedar-docs/docs/getting-started/handoff/README.md

 <cdr-img alt="screenshot" :src="$withBase(`/getting-started-handoff/300-Redlining.png`)"/>

 Redlining effectively communicates the intended construction of a webpage to the front-end developer.
-Cedar toolkit symbols and styles have vue- component and token names embedded within them so that developers can view them in the _Abstract Inspection Web-View_.
+Cedar Toolkit symbols and styles have vue- component and token names embedded within them so that developers can view them in the _Abstract Inspection Web-View_.

 Use the redlining symbols found in the CDR tokens toolkit library to communicate whitespace in your designs.
-For more information on how spacing works within html and Cedar, see the [Spacing](../../layout/spacing/) article.
+For more information on how spacing works within HTML and Cedar, see the [Spacing](../../layout/spacing/) article.

 You can view an example of the [Responsive Layout Handoff Collection](https://share.goabstract.com/3d47f5ff-7a77-4830-a9ec-ec6a258a44e1) in the Cedar [Example Project](https://share.goabstract.com/6e65c7af-36b9-4689-b48c-d72308fcc4cb).